dendronhq/dendron-site/vault/dendron.tutorial.user-interface.md

 Let's do a brief overview on how to navigate the Dendron User Interace (UI), which is called the **[[Workbench|dendron://dendron.dendron-site/dendron.topic.workbench]]**.

-> 💡 **TIP:** If you're unfamiliar with VSCode, the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) is used to quickly run commands, including Dendron commands.
+> 💡 **TIP:** If you're unfamiliar with VS Code, the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) is used to quickly run commands, including Dendron commands.
 To bring up the command palette, use `Ctrl+Shift+P` / `Cmd+Shift+P` and start typing the command.
 If you see instructions telling you to run a command, remember to bring up the command palette and type the command name to run it.

 ![[dendron://dendron.dendron-site/asset.preview#tutorial-dendron-layout-dark,1:#*]]

-> 💡 TIP: VSCode lets you re-position any of these windows, so feel free to rearrange the windows to work best for you!
-Refer to [VSCode documentation for more information on the VSCode UI](https://code.visualstudio.com/docs/getstarted/userinterface).
+> 💡 TIP: VS Code lets you re-position any of these windows, so feel free to rearrange the windows to work best for you!
+Refer to [VS Code documentation for more information on the VS Code UI](https://code.visualstudio.com/docs/getstarted/userinterface).

 ## 1. Editor View